Andrea Valentini (designer)

 Andrea Valentini is an American designer based in San Francisco CA who has had success with her high-performance handbag line for men and women.

 Early life

 Valentini was born and raised in Rhode Island.
-She graduated from Rhode Island School of Design (RISD) 1995 with degrees in fine arts and interior architecture.
+She graduated from Rhode Island School of Design (RISD) in 1995 with degrees in fine arts and interior architecture.

 Career

 Upon graduation, Valentini and a colleague architect from RISD founded an interior architecture firm She was recognized for her award-winning designs for commercial and residential projects.
 Her interiors were customized down to the furniture and lighting.
 She soon evolved from interiors to establish her own signature materials, producing finished furniture, furnishings and personal accessories.

 In 2000 Valentini launched a series of successful furniture collections at the Providence Fine Furnishings Fair.
 She was juried into the New York International Contemporary Furniture Fair in 2001, making a splash with her innovative use of upcycled materials into sculptural furniture and lighting.
 Her work was fresh and innovative, using industrial materials like polyurethanes and ethylenes sculpted into organic forms.

 Her Coosh Egg Chair, a ball of high density foam cut from a block that breaks open into a chair and ottoman, received critical acclaim.
 This was chosen by Interior Design magazine for their future furniture competition, and was nominated for Best Product Design by the Cooper Hewitt, Smithsonian Design Museum.
 The chair is in the permanent collection at the Minneapolis Institute of Arts.

 In 2002 Valentini exhibited in Gifu, Japan with Yoshiko Ebihara.
 Her work has appeared in galleries and museums in the US, Europe, and Asia.

 In 2003 she was asked to submit a body of work to the Cooper Hewitt, Smithsonian Design Museum for their National Design Triennial; she was among 80 American designers to exhibit.

 In 2005 she developed a signature sculptural textile from a process of fusing and molding fabrics with foams into textures which are sensual yet protective and durable.
 Her innovative materials were selected to be among material libraries such as Material Connexion in New York, Scin in London, and Materia in Amsterdam.
 The Museum of Modern Art asked her to design a computer bag for their stores, using her material patented with a convoluted structure.

 In 2006 she exhibited in Second Skin with Ellen Lupton in Essen, Germany, Japan and Mexico.